Sweet Potato Noodles with Cashew Sauce

 If you were wondering how to make sweet potato noodles that are long and spiral-y, here are a few helpful tips:

-- Get yourself a real spiralizer like this one.
+- Get yourself a real spiralizer.
 It works well for all sorts of vegetables from soft vegetables like zucchini to firmer vegetables like beets, butternut squash, and sweet potatoes.
 A julienne peeler still works in a pinch but it requires more effort and the noodles will be straight and often short.

 - Be careful not to overcook the noodles.
 You want them to be tender-crisp, but not soft and mushy.